Side effects of lung cancer radiotherapy

-Everyone is different and the side effects vary from person to person.
-You won't have all of the effects mentioned.
+These side effects vary from person to person.
+You may not have all of the effects mentioned.

 You might feel tired during your treatment.
 It tends to get worse as the treatment goes on.
 You might also feel weak and lack energy.
 Rest when you need to.